 Labuan Town Board was formed to administer the island.

-The free port status of Labuan was reinstated, making it a duty-free island.
+The free port status of Labuan was reinstated on 1 September 1956 under the Custom Ordinance (Amendment No. 2) 1956, making it a duty-free island.

 On 16 September 1963 Labuan together with Sabah and Sarawak became independent and joined Malaysia.

-The Government of Sabah ceded Labuan to Malaysia’s federal government, who proclaimed the island a Federal Territory of Malaysia on 16 April 1984.
+Labuan was transferred from Sabah to Malaysia’s federal government, who proclaimed the island a Federal Territory of Malaysia on 16 April 1984.

 1990s to present